kevinkamps/Registrar/README.md

 is a service discovery tool called [Consul](https://www.consul.io/).
 The Registrar can listen for docker containers starting and stopping as well as reading from a static config file.
 It can use providers (AWS, WAN and local network) to resolve ips or provide additional tags when the application or service registrates.

-## Project background
-This project took a lot of inspiration from [Gliderlabs registrator](https://github.com/gliderlabs/registrator).
-I originally used it but found it to be lacking in resolving ips automatically in a cloud based environment.
-I could have added this functionality to that software but i always wanted to learn GO and decided to give it a go (pun intended).
-My goal was to write something that i could use on my own personal servers as well as for a large customers i work for in a constantly changing high available AWS cloud environment.
-Also i wanted it to be more flexible than the original project.
-I ended up with something that is easy to expand on and proved to be quite stable with a very low memory profile.
-So i decided to make it open source and share it with all of you.

 ## Features
 The project consist out of three basic type of components.
 Monitors, Providers and Registries.